gsa-oes/office-of-evaluation-sciences/pages/projects/community-action-deck.md

 Notes:
 - For hyperlinked resources to work, be sure the full link is being pulled into your browser with no spaces
-- Cards are designed to print on 4 x 6 inch paper.
+- Cards are designed to print on 4 x 6 inch paper